RhoBott/posit-conf-2025/README.md

 ## re: mentoring "bingo cards"

-Credit to Scott and others from Tricia's team for this idea, which started as a snarky joke but stuck as a practical tool.
+Credit to Scott and others from Tricia's team for this idea, which started as a somewhat sweet/snarky comment in a mentor training session and turned into a practical tool.

 The Academy mentor team use these as shortlists of *things to keep top of mind while mentoring* (central square: **background yourself and foreground leaners**); while the idea may seem trite, our team has found these very valuable.
+(Why bingo cards instead of a list?
+There's no reason this can't be fun...)

 ## credits